in the world for U.S. exports of processed foods, totaling $919 million in 2021

 Australia is a significant producer of a similar variety of agricultural products.

-Australian labeling and advertising laws are different from the U.S. which may require some changes to food labels.
+Australian labeling and advertising laws are different from the U.S. which may require some changes to food label.

 “Buy Australian” campaign is significant.